 Backpack For Traveling Europe

 When “backpacking Europe,” most people use a backpack — no surprise there.
-We’ve already discussed how to choose the perfect backpack for Europe and we have a list of our favorite travel backpacks for Europe — so be sure to read those two articles if you choose a backpack.
+We’ve already discussed how to choose the perfect backpack for Europe and we have a list of the best travel backpacks for Europe—so be sure to read those two articles if you choose a backpack.

 - Hands-Free Travel: Having full use of your hands makes navigating European streets and public transportation much easier.